aydinnyunus/WifiPassword-Stealer/README.md

 ## USAGE

+•**Create Temp Mail send Register "https://mailtrap.io/" using a this temp mail.**

 •**Set your own USERNAME and PASSWORD on "main.py".**

 ![github-small](/images/pass.png)

 •**Run main.py on Target Computer**

 •**In 10 seconds,You Get the Data from the Target Computer**

-•**If Target finds the Code and Open the File for Want to Learn your MAIL and Password The Program DELETE itself.**
+•**If Target finds the Code and Open the File The Program DELETE itself.**

 ![github-small](/images/mail2.png)